Identifying materials with charge-spin physics using charge-spin susceptibility computed from first principles: Methods

-For each material, we performed DFT+U calculations with $U=0,5,10$ eV.
+For each material, we performed multiple DFT+U calculations (with $U=0,5,10$~eV) in order to assess the uncertainty in the charge-spin susceptibility estimate.
 With the aim of converging different magnetic orders, we performed calculations in which the self-consistent cycle started from different magnetic states (see Fig. \ref{fig:scheme}), i.e. different orderings and magnitudes for the magnetic moments on the transition metal atoms.
 On \cite{onlinedata} the reader can find data specifying all the DFT+U calculations that were performed, including material name, crystallographic identifier (CIF), Hubbard U, $E_{c}$ cut-off, supercell size, k-point mesh, starting magnetic state, final magnetic state, band gap estimate and total energy.

 To check the accuracy of the results obtained from the DFT+U calculations, in sub-Section \ref{sec:charge-spin_methods} we compare charge-spin susceptibilities obtained from DFT+U with those obtained from the PBE and PBE0 hybrid functionals \cite{Perdew_JCP:1996} (as implemented in the CRYSTAL17 code \cite{Dovesi_WIRCMS:2018}), as well as those obtained from the highly accurate fixed-node diffusion Monte Carlo (DMC) \cite{Foulkes_RMP:2001} (as implemented on the quantum Monte Carlo package QWALK \cite{Wagner_JCP:2009}).